 2. Clear night (with or without the moon)

 A cloudless, starry night is a prerequisite to the Northern Lights.

-If it wouldn’t have been for the clouds, we would have seen the Northern Lights even at Saariselka.
+If it hadn’t been for the clouds, we would have seen the Northern Lights even at Saariselka.
 And that would have made it four nights in a row for us.

-Of course a clear night with a full moon isn’t ideal.
-If the Northern Lights aren’t bright enough, the moonlight can wash away some of the colours.
-Fortunately for us, on the 3 nights we saw the Northern Lights, their intensity was hardly affected by a full moon.
-Also, one of our guides made a great point – the moonlight exposes the snow covered landscape, making for some exceptionally beautiful pictures.
+Of course, a clear night with a full moon isn’t ideal.
+If the Northern Lights aren’t bright enough, the moonlight can wash away some colours.
+Fortunately for us, on the 3 nights we saw the Northern Lights, a full moon hardly affected their intensity.
+Also, one of our guides made a great point – the moonlight exposes the snow-covered landscape, making for some exceptionally beautiful pictures.

 To get the best viewing of the Northern Lights, stay as far away from cities and towns.
 City lights can ruin your Aurora experience.
-Cities such as Rovaniemi have a lot of the light pollution.
+Cities such as Rovaniemi have light pollution.
 The only way to see the Northern Lights is to get away from the city.

 What is the KP Index?

 While checking the forecast for the Northern Lights, you’ll often see the term KP Index.
 In short, the KP Index is a scale (imagine horizontal lines across the Earth) from 0 to 9.
-0 being closer to the north pole, and 9 being closer to France.
+With 0 being closer to the North Pole, and 9 being closer to France.
 The scale determines where you need to be located to see the Northern Lights.

-To put it in another way, the KP Index is a scale of geomagnetic activity – the higher the geomagnetic activity, the higher the KP Index.
-KP0 means very weak or none existent Aurora Borealis.
-And KP9 means a major geomagnetic storm with the Aurora likely to be seen in France and northern Spain.
+To put it another way, the KP Index is a scale of geomagnetic activity – the higher the geomagnetic activity, the higher the KP Index.
+KP0 means very weak or non-existent Aurora Borealis.
+KP9 means a major geomagnetic storm with the Aurora likely to be seen in France and northern Spain.

 Lapland falls between KP1 and KP3, which means that there is always a high probability of seeing the Northern Lights.